-Use these 6th-grade writing prompts to help your students form opinions and explore their ideas on paper.
-After spending some time writing each day, students will get better at presenting clear arguments, identifying causes and effects, and expressing their thoughts with confidence.
+To help them rev up their writing skills, you may want to have them spend some time writing each day.
+By doing so, students will get better at presenting clear arguments, identifying causes and effects, and expressing their thoughts with confidence.

 2. What do you want to be when you grow up?
 How will you get there?

 3. What challenges do immigrants in our country face?
 What unique challenges do they face living in a new country?

 4. Do you think there is anything only a man or woman can do?

 6. Write an essay (or a short story if you prefer) about a 6th grader with a big secret to keep.

 7. Have you ever felt different or left out?
 How did it make you feel?

 8. Who is the most inspirational person in your life?
 How does he or she inspire you?

 9. What is the most selfless thing you’ve ever done?
 Why did you do it?